seanf316/P3-Reclaim-The-Light/README.md

 ![Classes](/docs/flowchart/classes.webp)

 ### **Game Flow**
-I created the below flowchart to visualize the flow of the game and functions used.
+I created the below flowchart to visualize the flow of the game and the functions used.
 ![Flowchart](/docs/flowchart/reclaim_flowchart.webp)

 [Back to top &uarr;](#contents)